Blog /Customer Psychology

 Through rigorous self-experimentation, Ebbinghaus found that memory decays exponentially over time.
 Without reinforcement, we forget:

-This isn't a flaw.
-It's a feature.
+This is not a flaw.
+It is a feature.
 Our brains are designed to forget irrelevant information to make room for new experiences.

 The problem?
 Your restaurant just became “irrelevant information.”